woocoos/kocli/README.md

 ### application data

 #### resource

 generate app resource info from ent schema, before run this you need `go mod tidy` first.

+> note: a knockout project usually uses a relative path based on project root,so you need to run this command in your project root directory.

 ```bash
 # -a app code,need match your AppCode stored in Knockout application